Probesys/agentj/README.md

     docker-compose up -d

 The Web UI will be available at http://hostname:8090.
-The default login is `admin` and the default password is `lutte antispam` (yes, this is a space between the two words).
+The default login is `admin` and the default password is `Sup3rZECR37` (yes, this is a space between the two words).

 ## Details